 The second recipe is Leftover Ham & Bean Soup from Jo Cooks.
 I like this recipe because it contains parsnips, which are high in potassium and white beans, which are both filling and an excellent source of dietary fiber.

 Here is a low fat version of a classic comfort meal from one of my favorite websites, Eating Well.
 Unlike many other leftover turkey pasta recipes, this recipe for Turkey Tetrazzini uses skim milk and omits the butter to cut down on the fat.

 Looking for a lower calorie lunch with that extra turkey?
 Try making these turkey salad lettuce cups (Turkey Salad with Grapes, Apples & Walnuts) from Food Done Light.

 If you enjoy eating leftovers and your refrigerator is stocked, why not give yourself permission to portion out the leftovers and enjoy them.
 Many clients I work with find it is easier to stay on track if they plan out what they are going to eat ahead of time.
-This is quite easy to do if you know you are going to have leftovers.
 Simply front-load the meals into your tracker by entering in the meals ahead of time.
 This can help prevent going over your calorie budget and prevent spontaneous eating as you will be planning out your meals ahead of time.
-How many folks wait until the end of the day to record their intake?

-Finally, if you find you have an abundance of leftovers, you may consider throwing them away.
-However, if you were raised to always clean your plate this may be difficult to imagine doing.
-In which case, I suggest reheating those leftovers and inviting the neighbors over for a potluck.
+Finally, if you find you have an abundance of holiday leftovers, why not reheat them and invite the neighbors over for a potluck.
 What a great way to enjoy good company, good food, and share how everyone celebrated the holidays!